And dust to dust.

 - Rangiku's zanpakuto Haineko can dissolve into ash, with each particle a tiny blade that she can make take different forms, and move the ash using the sword's hilt to cut targets.

 - A technique of Yamamoto's Bankai, Zanka no Tachi South: Kaka Juuman Okushi Daisoujin, reforms the ashes of those he has killed into an undead army.

 - Shigure from Code:Breaker.
-He's very creative with how he uses his ash, forming sharp blades, trap enemies in pitfalls, and convincing clones.
+He's very creative with how he uses his ash, forming sharp blades, trapping enemies in pitfalls, and creating convincing clones.

 - Skullion Raider in Fairy Tail: 100 Years Quest.
-The Bone Dragon Eater, he uses ash to teleport and destroy anything it touches.
-It can even reduce water and fire into ash.
+Known as the Bone Dragon Eater, he uses ash to teleport and destroy anything it touches.
+He can also turn water and fire into ash.
 However, it's weak to Wind Magic, as Wendy's Sky Dragon Slayer Magic shows.

 - One of Asuma's signature jutsu is Fire Release: Ash Burning, breathing out a cloud of explosive ash which he then ignites to consume anyone caught in it in the resulting blast.
 His nephew Konohamaru later learns this jutsu as well.